AxadjonovOyatillo21/Casting-Agency-API/backend/README.md

     - Executive Producer
 And this API had public endpoints too.

-All of this roles has their permissions:
+All of this roles has their permissions
     * Assistant:
         - view:genres
         - view:actors